Jordan2139/SpeedTrap/README.md

 --   CONFIG YOUR MAX ALLOWED SPEED BEFORE WARNING   --
 ------------------------------------------------------
 Config = {
-    warningmsg = "You Must Be Whitelisted To Go Over 150 MPH Please Slowdown Or An Admin Will Be Alerted!", maxspeedwarning = 100
+    warningmsg = "You Must Be Whitelisted To Go Over 150 MPH Please Slowdown Or An Admin Will Be Alerted!", -- Message maxspeedwarning = 150 -- Speed Before Warning
     }
 --------------------------
 -- ^^^ DO THAT HERE ^^^ --